RiccardoZaffalon/cinema/README.md

 # cinema
-PHP API for local movie library
+A PHP API with an AJAX frontend to manage my local movie library.